 Epidural steroid injections are an effective, surgery-free method of relieving pain due to nerve compression.
-At Republic Spine and Pain, in Austin and Georgetown, Texas, the interventional pain management experts incorporate epidural injections into treatment plans for a wide range of painful conditions including herniated discs and spinal stenosis.
+At Republic Spine and Pain, in Austin, Leander, and Georgetown, Texas, the interventional pain management experts incorporate epidural injections into treatment plans for a wide range of painful conditions including herniated discs and spinal stenosis.
 Call Republic Spine and Pain or make an appointment online today to find out if an epidural steroid injection can relieve your pain.

 Your epidural space is a narrow, fat-filled sleeve that surrounds and protects your spinal sac and spinal cord.
 Inflammation around or in your epidural space can compress your spinal cord or peripheral nerves, causing a range of disruptive symptoms.